How does my child qualify for a PUF Pre-Kindergarten program?

 Does my child need to toilet independently?

-Children do not need to be toilet trained for the program and support staff will aide with changes as required.
+Children diagnosed with severe delays/disabilities do not need to be toilet trained for the program and support staff will aide with changes as required.
 Parents are required to communicate with the classroom staff about where their child is at in the toileting process and are required to provide diapers, wipes and a change of clothes if needed.

 Is busing offered for children who attend PUF Pre-Kindergarten?